Get 50% Off Super Early Bird Special on Our Indiegogo Campaign

 The Hidden Epidemic: Undiagnosed Diabetes in America

-A staggering 8.7 million adults in the US remain unaware they have diabetes, highlighting the critical need for increased testing and awareness.
+A staggering 8.7 million adults in the US remain unaware they have diabetes, underscoring the critical need for increased testing and awareness through innovative biomarker solutions and advanced blood glucose monitoring, including quantum-enhanced technology.

 Prediabetes Epidemic in America: The Numbers Revealed